 Our staff of counselors brings decades of experience in mental health services

-At Red River Behavioral Health, we believe in the value of professional and confidential behavioral health services.
+At CFIC, we believe in the value of professional and confidential behavioral health services.
 We strive to treat each person with the care and respect they deserve.
 Change is a difficult process and we respect those that make efforts to pursue treatment.
 We believe that treatment outcomes are best when the treatment approach is effectively matched to the individual’s specific situation.

 Dr. S. Hugh Bryan, Counseling Psychologist

 Dr. Hugh Bryan is a Licensed Psychologist.
 He obtained a Bachelor's degree in Psychology from Louisiana College and then completed a Master's degree in Rehabilitation Counseling from the University of Georgia, followed by a Ph.
 D. in counseling psychology from the University of Missouri at Columbia in 1983.
 Dr. Bryan worked in private practice at the Christian Center for Psychological Services from 1975-1978 and was licensed in Missouri as a Psychologist and worked in private practice from 1978-1983.